 The primary raw materials that Quad uses in its print business are paper, ink and energy.
-At this time, the Company's supply of raw materials is readily available from numerous vendors; however, based on market conditions, that could change in the future.
+At this time, the Company's supply of raw materials are available from numerous vendors; however, based on market conditions, the current supply is under pressure due to supply chain shortages and higher than expected inflation.
 The Company generally buys these raw materials based upon market prices that are established with the vendor as part of the procurement process.

 Approximately half of the paper used in the printing process is supplied directly by the Company's clients.
 For those clients that do not directly supply their own paper, the Company makes use of its purchasing efficiencies to supply paper by negotiating with leading paper vendors, uses a wide variety of paper grades, weights and sizes, and does not rely on any one vendor.
 In addition, the Company generally includes price adjustment clauses in sales contracts for paper and other critical raw materials in the printing process.
-Although these clauses generally mitigate paper price risk, higher paper prices and tight paper supplies may have an impact on client demand for printed products.
+Although these clauses generally mitigate paper price risk, higher paper prices and tight paper supplies, as well as changes in the United States import or trade regulations, may have an impact on client demand for printed products.
 The Company's working capital requirements, including the impact of seasonality, are partially mitigated through the direct purchasing of paper by its clients.